charles-001/dolphie/README.md

   --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit -V, --version         Display version and exit

-MySQL my.cnf file supports these options under [client] section:
+MySQL/MariaDB my.cnf file supports these options under [client] section:
 	host
 	user
 	password